Mindanao: Spanish colonization and Christianity

 Christian Filipinos, who served under the Spanish Army, searching for Moro rebels during the Spanish–Moro conflict, c.
 1887.
 The insurgency in Mindanao can be traced to the early 16th century.

 Two Spanish missionaries baptizing a Moro convert to Catholicism, circa 1890.

 In 1521 Antonio Pigafetta wrote an account of reaching 'Maingdano.'
 He was with Magellan on the first circumnavigation of the globe and sailing for the king of Spain.

 On February 2, 1543, Ruy López de Villalobos was the first Spaniard to reach Mindanao.
 He called the island "Caesarea Caroli" after Charles V of the Holy Roman Empire (and I of Spain).
-Shortly after Spain's colonization of Cebu, it moved on to colonize the Caraga region in northeast Mindanao and discovered significant Muslim presence on the island.
+Shortly after Spain's colonization of Cebu, it moved on to colonize the Caraga region in northeast Mindanao and discovered a significant Muslim presence on the island.
 Over time a number of tribes in Mindanao converted to Catholicism and built settlements and forts throughout the coastal regions.
 These settlements endured despite attacks from neighboring Muslim sultanates.
 The most heavily fortified of them, apart from a short period in 1662 when Spain sent soldiers from the city to Manila after a threat of invasion from the Chinese general Koxinga, was Zamboanga City which was settled by soldiers from Peru and Mexico.
 The sultanates resisted Spanish pressure and attempts to convert them to Christianity during this period.
 The Sultanate of Ternate of the Maluku Islands formed a close alliance with the sultanates of Mindanao, especially Maguindanao.
 Ternate regularly sent military reinforcements to Mindanao to assist the local sultanates in their war against Spanish-controlled Manila.

 By the late 18th century Spain had geographic dominance over the island, having established settlements and forts in most of Mindanao, including Zamboanga City and Misamis Occidental to the northwest, Iligan City, Misamis Oriental, Bukidnon, and Camiguin Island to the north, Surigao and Agusan in the Caraga region to the east, and Davao in the island's gulf coast.
 Spain continued to engage in battles with Muslim sultanates until the end of the 19th century.

 At the same time as the Philippine revolution against Spain, the Republic of Zamboanga rose as a revolutionary state in Mindanao before it was absorbed by the oncoming Americans.